UX & Multi-Channel Apps

 You can also build hybrid mobile apps that use the Cordova framework to provide access to native mobile device features.
 Hybrid mobile applications can operate in an online or offline mode.

 The Mendix mBaaS provides over-the-air updates that remove the need to redeploy applications to the app stores in order to deploy new or updated functionality.

-The most important point to make here is that you build offline apps using the same tools as online and responsive apps, which helps to consolidate your skills and knowledge of reuse across the deployment landscape.
-By simply specifying an offline profile inside your app model and setting the data source of your required offline pages to be offline, the Mendix Platform will automatically manage both the consistency and deployment of those model artifacts that are required to be synchronized to the device to run locally.
+The most important point to make here is that you build Mendix offline-first apps with the same tools you use to build online and responsive apps.
+This helps to consolidate your skills and knowledge of reuse across the deployment landscape.
+By simply specifying an offline profile inside your app model, the Mendix Platform will automatically manage both the consistency and deployment of those model artifacts that are required to be synchronized to the device to run locally.

-In addition, Mendix creates and synchronizes a local SQL database to persist data between the client and server automatically, requiring no additional skills to manage data movement when on- or offline.
+In addition, Mendix creates and synchronizes a local SQLite database to persist data between the client and server automatically, requiring no additional skills to manage data movement when on- or offline.

-The default Mendix synchronization patterns can be overwritten by custom models, giving the developer full control of the synchronization in case the default patterns do not suffice.
+Default Mendix synchronization patterns can be configured and overwritten by custom models, giving the Mendix developer full control of the synchronization in case the default patterns do not suffice.